itu-tid/lecture-notes/Coding-Guidelines.md

 ## Do not hardcode colors ad hoc
-Separate the definition of your colors in a colors file.
+Separate the definition of your colors in a colors file (e.g. [colors file from zeeguu](https://github.com/zeeguu/web/blob/master/src/components/colors.js))

 This allows reuse.
 And keeps the unity of the design if the same colors are used across the application.